Nuggets hope adding Campazzo gives them a new edge

 Every other example goes back to the 1940s, the league’s earliest days.
 Malone, however, doesn’t sound the least bit worried.
 He joked that Campazzo will help him with his Spanish, but his primary hope is that he helps the Nuggets find a new level.

 “He’s got great toughness,” Malone said.
 “I think he’s a very, very good defensive player, a disruptive defensive player, and on offense I think he has to be a top five pick-and-roll player in the world.
-The guy is a not a good passer — he is a great passer.
+The guy is not a good passer — he is a great passer.
 He makes all of his teammates better.
 He’s extremely unselfish, and that’s why I think it is a seamless fit into our culture.”

 Other NBA teams had talked to Campazzo about coming over to join them, but he preferred Denver because of his belief that the Nuggets — who went to the Western Conference finals this past season, successfully rallying from 3-1 deficits in each of their first two playoff series to get there — are title contenders.